varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 req.can_gzip
   Does the client accept the gzip transfer encoding.

+req.restarts
+  A count of how many times this request has been restarted.

+req.esi
+  True if the request is an ESI request.

+req.esi_level
+  A count of how many levels of ESI requests we're currently at.

+req.grace
+  Set to a period to enable grace.

+req.xid
+  Unique ID of this request.

 The following variables are available while preparing a backend request (either for a cache miss or for pass or pipe mode):